SDGforskning/sdg-strings/SDG07_query_action_WoS.md

     OR "invest" OR "investing"
     )
     NEAR/5
-        (
-          (
+        ("ODA" OR "development spending" OR "cooperation fund" OR  (
+              ("international" OR "development" OR "foreign")
+              NEAR/3
-            ("knowledge" OR "technolog*" OR "technical" OR "research" OR "scientific" ) NEAR/3 ("transfer" OR "sharing" OR "shared" OR "share" OR "cooperat*" OR "co-operat*" OR "collaborat*" OR "partnership$")
+                  ("cooperat*" OR "co-operat*" OR "collaborat*" OR "network$" OR "partnership$" OR "aid" OR "assistance"
+                  OR "fund$" OR "grant$" OR "financing" OR "financial resources" OR "capital flow$" )
               )
         OR
             (
-            ("research" OR "technology" OR "technologies" OR "innovation$" OR "R&D") NEAR/5
-                ("access*" OR "sharing" OR "shared benefit$"
-                OR "capacity building" OR "build* capacity" OR "capacity development" )
+              ("knowledge" OR "technolog*" OR "technical" OR "research" OR "scientific" OR "R&D") NEAR/3 ("access*" OR "capacity" OR "transfer" OR "sharing" OR "shared" OR "share" OR "cooperat*" OR "co-operat*" OR "collaborat*" OR "partnership$")
             )
-        OR
-          (
-            ("international" OR "development")
-            NEAR/3
-                ("cooperat*" OR "co-operat*" OR "collaborat*" OR "network$" OR "partnership$" OR "aid" OR "assistance" OR "fund$" OR "funding" OR "grant$" OR "investment$" )
-          )
-        OR "foreign aid" OR "ODA"
         OR "invest" OR "investing" OR "investment$" OR "financing" OR "funding" OR "financial resources" OR (("financial*" or "monetary") NEAR/3 ("support*" or "assist*")) OR "economic support" OR "economic assistance"